gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_037_runway_prompt.md

-Runway Prompt for Scene 37 — The Journalist’s Prep
+# Scene 037 — The Journalist’s Prep
 Scene Title: The Journalist’s Prep

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 Style Reference: Light drama with slight romantic undercurrent — think The Newsroom meets Before Sunrise

 ⸻